-David L. Ferrera is a partner in the Litigation Department and chair of the Product Liability Litigation practice group.
-He is a member of the firm's Executive Committee.
+David L. Ferrera is a partner in Nutter’s Litigation Department and chairs Nutter’s Product Liability and Toxic Tort Litigation practice group.
+He is a member of Nutter's Executive Committee.